*Naomi is still traumatised five years after returning from South Africa to her home country.

 kicked in.
 But then unemployment hit and we were back to protesting.
 In 2003, an employment fund for domestic workers was launched.
 We felt fine, except we didn’t have a law that ensured we got compensation when injured at the workplace.

-Today South Africa has beautiful laws.
-Domestic workers have every law even though there are issues with implementation as well as the exclusion of domestic workers from the workman’s compensation fund.
+Today South Africa has great laws.
+Domestic workers have every law even though there are issues with implementation and exclusion from the workman’s compensation fund.
 We will continue to advocate for the rights and protections of all domestic workers globally.

 Years later I found myself at the International Labour Organization (ILO) attending the annual conference.
-The conference gathers among other parties, government and business representatives.
-The agenda for the conference was setting standards on decent work for domestic workers
+The conference gathers various parties, including government and business representatives.
+The agenda for the conference was to set the standards for decent work for domestic workers

 .
-At the meeting we found ourselves at loggerheads with business.
-They argued we couldn’t be given a law, that we were voiceless, that we are part of the family.
+At the meeting, we found ourselves at loggerheads with business.
+They argued we couldn’t be given a law, that we were voiceless, and that we are part of the family.
 We were firm in our stance that domestic workers weren’t part of our employers’ families.
-After three years of talking and campaigning at the ILO we won in 2011 with Convention 189.
+After three years of talking and campaigning at the ILO, we won in 2011 with Convention 189.

 How do we get C189 to work for all domestic workers in the world?
 We need to make all governments listen to us.
 One way of doing that is through you as our advocate.
 Everyone needs to understand why Convention 189 is important.

 In 2013, we formed the International Domestic Workers Federation